 - Damsel in Distress: The first in the series.

 - Just Friends: With Mario, although the relationship has been confused to say the least.
 She had no explicit relation to Mario in the original arcade version (outside the heart of affection that appears at the end of the fourth screen), then some home ports called her his girlfriend to expand the minimalist plot.
 Her portrayal as of the Game Boy game merely harkens back to her arcade roots, where her connection to the hero was intended to be ambiguous to the player.

-- No Name Given: At first, in the original Donkey Kong, she was simply known as "the lady" until Saturday Supercade named her, which carried over to the English version of the NES release.
+- No Name Given: At first, in the original Donkey Kong, she was simply known as "Lady" (Much in the same way that Mario was originally known as "Jumpman").
+The name "Pauline" was derived from either Polly James, the wife of Nintendo of America's warehouse manager Don James or the damsel-in-distress from the eponymous movie serial "The Perils of Pauline".
+It was first used in Saturday Supercade, which carried over to the English version of the NES release.
 Evidently, Japan didn't receive the memo until the 1994 Game Boy game.